bteamsoftware/AzureFunctionDemo/README.md

 - IOptions based configuration

 ## Getting Started
-1. Install Visual Studio 2019
+1. Install Visual Studio 2022
 2. Add the Azure development workload to your Visual Studo installation
 3. Clone the repository
 4. Create the local.settings.json file
 5. Add custom log categories to host.json file
 6. Create the storage queue
-7. Execute the Azure Functions
+7. Execute the Azure Functions Application

 ### Visual Studio Installation
-The code is developed using Visual Studio 2019.
-Visual Studio 2022 is expected to be binary compatible, therefore, I expect the code to work properly in 2022.
+The code is developed using Visual Studio 2022.
 VS Code may work, however, I prefer to develop in Visual Studio.
 If someone who prefers VS Code messages me I will update the README with their experience.

 ### Visual Studio Work Loads